Out and about

 • Swimming gear

-With a swimsuit, bikini, and swimming trunks, you can enjoy your summer vacation whether on the beach or in the pool.
+With a swimsuit, bikini, and swimming trunks, you can enjoy your summer vacation, whether at the beach or by the pool.

 • Light summer clothing